jesmeen21/motivationalserver/spec.md

 - Hit `http://localhost:3000/phrase` in my browser and get returned a random motivational phrase
 - There should be at least 5 motivational phrases that can be returned
 - The phrase should consist of HTML and CSS to make it look pretty.
 No Javascript is required for now
+- Add testing for getting motivational phrases from the server.